Assekour-Mohamed/ListsProblemSolotion/README.md

 # ListsProblemSolotion
-a collection of lists problems solved using python
+a collection of lists and strings problems solved using python